ejnelson/howidev/README.md

 1.  **Fork the repo, then clone to your machine**

     Use Github to fork a version of the repo, then clone that version so you can make changes!
-(TBH I've never done this, I think you fork first, but I am not sure)

 1.  **Start developing.**

-    Navigate into the howidev directory and start it up. (must have ['node'](https://github.com/nvm-sh/nvm) and gatsby-cli ```shell npm install -g gatsby-cli```)
+    Navigate into the howidev directory and start it up. (must have [node](https://github.com/nvm-sh/nvm) and [gatsby-cli](https://www.npmjs.com/package/gatsby-cli))

     ```shell
     cd howidev/